marluxia95/Lynx/README.md

 ### Windows

-Building on windows does not work at the moment.
-I will fix it as soon as possible.

-To build the project on Windows, you need cmake and visual studio ( 2019 recommended ).
+To build this project on Windows, you should have `visual studio 2019` and `cmake` installed.
+Then follow the same steps above except that you should run the visual studio project file.

-Create a build folder then run `cmake ..`, it will generate a visual studio solution file, then open the `INSTALL` project with visual studio and press on build.